WheelockLab/NetworkLevelAnalysis/docs/source/overview.rst

 with thousands of potential connections, yet they lack the tools to establish statistical significance when analyzing associations between connectome and behavior.
-For example, previous research failed to find any significant differences in brain connectivity that passed a connectome-wise false discovery rate (FDR) correction between individuals with a neurological disorder and healthy controls�a finding which contradicts the recognized role of the brain in neurological functioning.12 Other studies have found connectome-behavior associations that pass the FDR correction, but lack the statistical tools necessary to definitively establish these observations.13 NLA, therefore, serves as a valuable tool for the statistical quantification of network-level associations with behavior.
+For example, previous research failed to find any significant differences in brain connectivity that passed a connectome-wise false discovery rate (FDR) correction between individuals with a neurological disorder and healthy controls - a finding which contradicts the recognized role of the brain in neurological functioning :cite:p:`GreeneD`.
+Other studies have found connectome-behavior associations that pass the FDR correction, but lack the statistical tools necessary to definitively establish these observations :cite:p:`ShirerW`.
+NLA, therefore, serves as a valuable tool for the statistical quantification of network-level associations with behavior.
 The toolbox relies on cross-disciplinary biostatistical approaches to evaluate brain-behavior relationships within the connectome and allows for control of FDR at the network level.
 In this way, NLA diverges from most contemporary tools with a focus